 The laws and regulations in different countries impose requirements on the Internet and data protection.
 The servers that make the Website available worldwide are located in the USA.
 All matters relating to the Website are governed by the laws of the State of California.
 Please note that any information you provide will be transferred directly to the USA, and by using the Website or providing us your Personal Information, you authorize this transfer.

 We will continue to review and revise our privacy practices and policies as our technology, services, and use of data evolves.
 We will not retroactively use or share data in a manner that is materially different from this policy without first providing you notice.
 This Notice is reviewed and updated annually and we will use reasonable means to inform you of any changes.

-YOUR CALIFORNIA PRIVACY RIGHTS
+12. YOUR CALIFORNIA PRIVACY RIGHTS

 If you are a California resident, you may have rights to the information we collect that identifies, describes, or is reasonably capable of being associated with you (“Personal Information”).
-The rights you have depend on whether:

 - The categories of Personal Information we collected;

 - The categories of sources from which we collected that information;

 - Our business or commercial purpose for collecting that information;

 - The categories of third parties with whom we shared that information; and